dirkwhoffmann/vAmigaTS/FPU/special/README.md

 #### special2-x

 Slightly modified version of special1-x.
-It differs in the point in times when FPSR is read.
+It reads FPSR two times.

+#### zflags

+Moves zeroes in and out of FPU registers and checks the Z flag afterwards.

 Dirk Hoffmann, 2023